Instead of Paradise, a parking lot: B.C. couple spends vacation helping California wildfire evacuees | CBC News

-B.C. couple who planned holiday to Paradise spend vacation helping wildfire evacuees
+B.C. couple who planned holiday to California spend vacation helping wildfire evacuees

 'Words fail me.
-They are literally starting all over,' says Penticton resident
+They are literally starting all over,' said Penticton resident

-Destinee and Paul Klyne of Penticton, B.C., had planned a restful break in the Northern California town for mid-November, but then a deadly wildfire erupted, destroying much of the community.
+Destinee and Paul Klyne, of Penticton, had planned a restful break in the northern California town for mid-November, but then a deadly wildfire erupted, destroying much of the community.

-Despite that, they decided to go ahead with their trip and flew to the region earlier this week to help out.
-They've been serving meals to fire evacuees — everything from hot dogs to pasta to quesadillas.
+Despite that, the Klynes decided to go ahead with their trip and flew to the region earlier this week to help out.
+They've been serving meals to fire evacuees just outside Paradise — everything from hot dogs to pasta to quesadillas.

 Paul Klyne said they asked where help was needed, and were told it was a Walmart parking lot.

 The Klynes describe the parking lot as filled with people either looking for help or providing it.
-Food trucks, tents, and volunteers dot the area with smoke so thick Destinee says it is difficult to see the Walmart sign from the other side of the lot.
+Food trucks, tents and volunteers dot the area with smoke so thick Destinee said it is difficult to see the Walmart sign from the other side of the lot.

-The couple have been buying and giving out $25 gift cards bought from money sent in from friends and family.
+The couple have also been giving out $25 gift cards bought with money sent in by friends and family.

-Destinee Klyne says she has seen evacuees filing in, some in cars with their side panels melted off, with few belongings.
+Destinee said she has seen evacuees filing in, some in cars with their side panels melted off, with few belongings.

 "Words fail me.
 They are literally starting all over," she said.